Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 35. A customer is seeking to store objects in their AWS environment and to make those objects downloadable over the internet.
 Which AWS Service can be used to accomplish this?
     - A. Amazon EBS.
+[Block storage for EC2 instances; not accessible directly over the internet.]
     - B. Amazon EFS.
+[Elastic File System for EC2; provides shared file storage,]
-    - C. Amazon S3.
+    - C. Amazon S3. [provides scalable object storage and allows you to make those objects publicly accessible and downloadable over the internet]
     - D. Amazon Instance Store.

     <details markdown=1><summary markdown='span'>Answer</summary>